citizen-stig/citizen-stig.github.io/_posts/2020-05-17-reading-temperature-and-humidity-from-am2302-sensor-in-rust-using-raspberry-pi-gpio.markdown

          0000 0010 1000 1100 0000 0001 0101 1111   1110 1110
              16 bits RH data      16 bits T data   check sum

-         Here we convert 16 bits RH data from binary system to decimal system, 0000 0010 1000 1100  →             652
+         Here we convert 16 bits RH data from binary system to the decimal system, 0000 0010 1000 1100  →             652
                Binary system     Decimal system

          RH=652/10=65.2%RH

-         Here we convert 16 bits T data from binary system to decimal system, 0000 0001 0101 1111   →            351
+         Here we convert 16 bits T data from binary system to the decimal system, 0000 0001 0101 1111   →            351
                Binary system     Decimal system

          T=351/10=35.1°C

-         When highest bit of temperature is 1, it means the temperature is below 0 degree Celsius.
+         When the highest bit of temperature is 1, it means the temperature is below 0 degrees Celsius.

          Example: 1000 0000 0110 0101, T= minus 10.1°C
                        16 bits T data

-         Sum       = 0000 0010+1000 1100+0000 0001+0101 1111 = 1110 1110
+         Sum       = 0000 0010 + 1000 1100 + 0000 0001 + 0101 1111 = 1110 1110

-         Check-sum = the last 8 bits of Sum                  = 11101110
+         Check-sum = the last 8 bits of Sum                        = 1110 1110
 {% endhighlight %}

 So let's express it in Rust!